From Atiyah Classes to Homotopy Leibniz Algebras: Preliminaries: connections, modules, Lie pairs, and matched pairs

-\begin{ex} Let $G$ be a Poisson Lie group and let $(P,\pi)$ be a Poisson $G$-space, i.e.\ a Poisson manifold together with a $G$-action defined by a Poisson map $G\times P\to P$.
-According to Lu \cite{Lu}, $A=(T^*P)_\pi$ and $B=P\rtimes\frakg$ form a matched pair of Lie algebroids. \end{ex}
+\begin{example} Let $G$ be a Poisson Lie group and let $(P,\pi)$ be a Poisson $G$-space, i.e. a Poisson manifold $P$ together with a $G$-action such that the action map $G\times P\to P$ is a Poisson map.
+According to Lu \cite{Lu}, $A=(T^*P)_\pi$ and $B=P\rtimes\mathfrak{g}$ form a matched pair of Lie algebroids. \end{example}